marcelduplessis/duplessis-2021-JGR-Oceans/README.md

 # buoyancy_flux_paper
 All code and data linked to the buoyancy_flux manuscript here.

+Data used in this study:

+- Ocean glider data from ROAM-MIZ and SOSCEx.
+- EN4 data
+- Sailbuoy data from ROAM-MIZ
+- Thermosalinograph data from the S.A.
+Agulhas II
+- Wind, precipitation, evaporation, heat fluxes from ERA5, JRA55 and CFSv2.

 To do:

 - Upload working glider processing code.
 - Figure 1.
 Map and overview.
 - Figure 2.
-Characterise seasonal cycle from EN4.2.1 observations.
+Characterise meridional upper ocean structure from EN4.2.1 observations.
 - Figure 3.
+Characterise
 - Figure 4.
 - Figure 5.
 - Figure 6.